 Aspergillus is one of the main species growing inside a large percentage of the spaces that I see for remediation.
 Many of the individuals I've seen suffering from the adverse effects of mold exposure have had this particular species in their homes.

 I call Aspergillus the "cactus of molds" because it has the ability to begin growing and surviving with very little water.
 It doesn't need a catastrophic water event that saturates the floors or walls of a home.
 A spore from this species can begin to colonize simply if you have high indoor humidity.

 In comparison, black mold requires much more available water for a spore to begin to colonize the area.

 Aspergillus has the ability to produce microscopic toxins called mycotoxins.
 When the colonized mold feels threatened, it will begin producing these tiny toxins along with more mold spores.
 One example of a threatening situation is when another species of mold moves in and starts encroaching on the Aspergillus' territory.

 Not only do mycotoxins decrease the indoor air quality1 in the home, but these particles can affect health in a number of ways.

 Everyone responds differently to mold exposure.
 Genetics, length of time exposed, the volume of exposure, and preexisting conditions all play a role.
 While one person may not feel any symptoms, another may have severe reactions.

 Those with compromised immune systems are especially prone to developing symptoms.
 Their immune systems are not equipped to rid their bodies of mold spores, mold particles, and toxins.
-Transplant patients, for instance, are at a higher risk of getting sick or rejecting their transplants if they're exposed to mold because they're on a series of immunosuppressants.
-Individuals with compromised immune systems are also more likely to develop Aspergillosis, a disease caused by exposure to Aspergillus.
+Transplant patients, for instance, are at a higher risk2 of getting sick or rejecting their transplants if they're exposed to mold because they're on a series of immunosuppressants.
+Individuals with compromised immune systems are also more likely to develop Aspergillosis3, a disease caused by exposure to Aspergillus.